 - Schedule: The ribbon cutting ceremony took place on September 19, 2019.

-- Current Activity: A $425,000 grant was approved by DCNR in late December of 2016.
-The project has advanced through environmental clearance and final design.
-The one remaining easement was secured in March of 2019.
+- Current Activity: A grant was approved by DCNR in late December of 2016.
+The project was just completed by Farhat Excavating LLC.

 - Type Project: Rail-trail construction

-Phase 10 – north of US Route 22 to a connection to the trail system in Swatara State Park near Lickdale, PA.
-Phase 10 will include 3.0 miles of rail-trail and a 40-space trailhead off of Pine Tree Road in Union Township, Lebanon County:
+North of US Route 22 to a connection to the trail system in Swatara State Park near Lickdale, PA.
+Phase 10 will include 3.0 miles of rail-trail and if needed a trailhead off of Pine Tree Road in Union Township, Lebanon County:

-- Past and Current Activity: Acquisition of the John Light property was completed on June 27, 2016.
+Past and Current Activity: Acquisition of the John Light property was completed on June 27, 2016.
 (This will be used for 99% of the LVRT Phase 10 project.)
 This acquisition was done with 100% LVRT, Inc. funds.
-The land is mostly former Union Canal tow path property from US Route 22 to north of I-78.
-Initial survey work was completed, and county-owned property signs have been erected.
+The land is mostly former Union Canal towpath property from US Route 22 to north of I-78.
+Initial survey work was completed, and some county-owned property signs were erected.
 This purchase will be used as a match for future state and federal grants.
-In late 2018, a detailed concept plan and budget were drafted that included a major trailhead at Pine Tree Road.
-Two property owner easements or acquisitions still need to be completed near Lickdale for the entire right-of-way for the entire Phase 10 project.
+In 2022, a detailed concept plan and budget will be drafted.
+Two property owner easements or acquisitions (May and Myers properties) were needed for Phase 10 … the May easement was finalized and productive talks are now underway with Mr. Myers; these are in the Lickdale area.
+The Myers’ action needs to be completed in the coming months so we can pursue more grants.

-- Phase 10A: In April of 2019, we applied for a DCNR grant for the southern section of Phase 10, including two small bridges; this section is now being called Phase 10A. $500,000 was approved by DCNR for design and the construction.
-The bid letting could occur late in 2020 or early in 2021.
-Some of the Phase 9C funds may be transferred to this project.
+Phase 10A: In April of 2019, we applied for a DCNR grant for the southern section of Phase 10 up to Pine Tree Road.
+Design is underway by the Wilson Consulting Group.
+The trail will be located on the towpath, including one small bridge.
+This section is now being called Phase 10A.
+The grant was approved by DCNR for design and the construction.
+The bid letting will occur soon, now that Phase 9C work has been completed.

-- Schedule: In the Lickdale area, we need to resolve environmental issues with DEP and to buy land from two property owners or secure long term easements from them in 2020.
-We will then finalize a site plan /concept plan in 2021 for all of Phase 10.
-We will pursue additional grants in the future with PennDOT, DCNR and/or DCED.
-We would hope to finish final design in 2022 and complete construction in 2023.
-We may also start to clear and grub some of the land (tow path) where the trail will be located so people can start using it in its current condition, and then we would invite the Secretaries of DCNR and PennDOT to visit the Phase 10 site in the fall of 2021.
+- Schedule: In the Lickdale area, we also need to resolve environmental issues with DEP.
+We would hope to finish final design in 2022.
+We will pursue additional grants in the future with PennDOT, DCNR and/or DCED probably in 2022 and 2023.
+We may also start to clear and grub some of the land (towpath) where the trail will be located so people can start using it in its current condition, and then we would invite the Secretaries of DCNR and PennDOT to visit the Phase 10 site in the fall (possibly September) of 2021.

 PennDOT/Lebanon County/LVRT, Inc. Initiative – Inwood Iron Bridges Project:

-- Current Phase: Construction started in early 2019 on the new vehicular bridge over Swatara Creek and torestore andrelocate the historic Inwood Iron Bridge to become part of a new county mini-park on the former Charles and Charlotte Allwein property.
-The new vehicular bridge over Swatara Creek will be owned by Lebanon County.
+- Current Phase: The project has been completed.
+Construction started in early 2019 on the new vehicular bridge over Swatara Creek and to restore and relocate the historic Inwood Iron Bridge as part of a new county mini-park on the former Charles and Charlotte Allwein property.
+The new vehicular bridge over Swatara Creek is owned by Lebanon County.
 The bid letting took place in late February 2019.
-The responsible low bidder at $5.1 million was J.D.
+The responsible low bidder was J.D.
 Eckman, Inc.

-- Type Project: New bridge construction and historic bridge restoration/relocation (This location could also be the site for a future boat launch into Swatara Creek.)
+- Type Project: New bridge construction and historic bridge restoration/relocation (This location in the mini-park could also be the site for a future boat launch into Swatara Creek.)